Postage stamps and postal history of Kuwait: Treaty with the British

 After the treaty with the British in 1899, the consul's office handled mail, using stamps sent from Bushire, and forwarding mail to Bushire or putting it on passing ships.
 The first dedicated post office opened on 21 January 1915, and used stamps of India.
 From 1 August 1921 to April 1941 the office was administered from nearby Basra in Iraq.
-From 1 April 1923, Indian stamp were issued with "KUWAIT" overprints; this practice continued for many years.
+From 1 April 1923, Indian stamps were issued with "KUWAIT" overprints; this practice continued for many years.

 In 1941 the post office was temporarily closed for about a month because of the Anglo-French invasion of Iraq (during which time mail was carried by diplomatic bag through London), then re-opened under Indian administration.
 Owing to wartime exigencies, the office used un-overprinted Indian stamps until 1945, when a new set of Indian stamps was overprinted.
 This phase came to an end with Indian independence; Kuwait was administered by Pakistan in 1947 and 1948, then by the British government directly from 1 April 1948.

 Under British administration, British stamps were overprinted with values in annas and rupees.
 Unusually, the overprint was applied to all British stamps issued during this period, both regular and commemorative issues.

 In 1957, the currency was decimalised, 100 naye paise (np) to a rupee, which necessitated a fresh set of overprints.
 These were to be the last stamps issued by the British.